 Debris flow/mudslide maps show areas where life-threatening debris flows would likely occur in the event of an intense winter rainstorm such as that of January, 1982 (see map and illustration for summary).
 During this rainstorm, 14 people were buried beneath rushing debris and lost their lives.
 A computer simulation of a 1996-97 winter season debris flow is included as an example.

-During this year's rainy season, the USGS, OES, and NWS maintain daily contact.
-Using short-term predicted rainfall as well as real-time rain gauge data, OES hopes to identify potential "hot-spots"; i.e., potential debris flow hazard areas, identified by the USGS, that happen to be experiencing heavy rainfall.
+During the 1997–98 rainy season, the USGS, OES, and NWS maintained daily contact.
+Using short-term predicted rainfall as well as real-time rain gauge data, OES hoped to identify potential "hot-spots" — i.e., potential debris flow hazard areas, identified by the USGS, that happened to be experiencing heavy rainfall.

 Contributed by David Howell